Treaty of Paris between Italy and the Allied Powers: Military clauses

 Articles 47 and 48 called for the demolition of all permanent fortifications along the Franco-Italian and Yugoslav-Italian frontier.
 Italy was banned from possessing, building or experimenting with atomic weapons, guided missiles, guns with a range of over 30 km, non-contact naval mines and torpedoes as well as manned torpedoes (article 51).

 The military of Italy was limited in size.
 Italy was allowed a maximum of 200 heavy and medium tanks (article 54).
 Former officers and non-commissioned officers of the Blackshirts and the National Republican Army were barred from becoming officers or non-commissioned officers in the Italian military (except those exonerated by the Italian courts, article 55).

 The Italian navy was reduced.
 Some warships were awarded to the governments of the Soviet Union, the United States, the United Kingdom and France (articles 56 and 57).
 Italy was ordered to scuttle all its submarines (article 58) and was banned from acquiring new battleships, submarines and aircraft carriers (article 59).
 The navy was limited to a maximum force of 25,000 personnel (article 60).
 The Italian army was limited to a size of 185,000 personnel plus 65,000 Carabinieri for a maximum total of 250,000 personnel (article 61).
 The Italian air force was limited to 200 fighters and reconnaissance aircraft plus 150 transport, air-rescue, training and liaison aircraft and was banned from owning and operating bomber aircraft (article 64).
 The number of air force personnel was limited to 25,000 (article 65).
 Most of the military restrictions were lifted upon Italy becoming a founding member of NATO in 1949.

 Political clauses

 Article 17 of the treaty banned fascist organisations ("whether political, military, or semi-military") in Italy.

+Italy was obliged to secure all persons under its jurisdiction the enjoyment of human, civil, and religious rights, and was not to prosecute or molest Italians who expressed sympathy to Allied powers.
+Italian citizens in the territories transferred to other states were to become citizens of those states, unless they exercised the right of option for Italian citizenship within a year, which may have required them to move to Italy.
+Similarly, Italian citizens domiciled on Italian territory whose language was Serbian, Croatian, or Slovene were able to acquire Yugoslav nationality and may have been required to emigrate to Yugoslavia within one year.